top of page

 A mark / C mark combination, not reported in GAWP 5.
 This jointer has the tapered step and flute form of the chamfer stop.

 C mark, 10" birch.
-Wedge finial relief is more pronounced.
+Wedge finial relief is more pronounced with a slight curvature seen on the cut-out below the finial.

 C mark, crown molder, birch.
 Chamfer stops without flutes.

 D1 mark with clear arrow decoration following 'Fuller'.
 10", birch.
 Flat chamfers and chamfer stops with tipped step and flute continue with the molders.
-The wedge final relief is more pronounced and the wedge finial height is reduced.
+The wedge final relief and the cut-out curvature below the finial are more pronounced while the wedge finial height is reduced.

 D1 mark with clear arrow decoration following 'Fuller'.
 10", birch.